1And after getting into the boat he crossed over the lakea and came into his own city.

 27And as Jesus passed by from there, two blind men followed him, crying out and saying, “Have mercy on us, Son of David.”

-28And after he had come into the house, the blind men came to him, and Jesus says to them, “Do you believe that I am able to do this?”
-They say to him, “Yes, Lord.”
+28And after he had come into the house, the blind men came to him, and Jesus said to them, “Do you believe that I am able to do this?”
+They said to him, “Yes, Lord.”

 29Then he touched their eyes, saying, “According to your trust be it done to you.”

 30And their eyes were opened.
 And Jesus sternly warned them, saying, “See here, let no one know about this!”

 31But they went out and spread abroad his fame throughout that whole area.